Paris Metro Tickets

 Transfers Allowed

-Paris Metro tickets are valid for transfers on Metro for 2 hours after first validation.
-For Metro tickets used on a tram or bus, transfers are allowed for 1 hour 30 minutes after first validation.
+Paris Metro tickets are valid for transfers between Metro lines for 90 minutes after first validation.
+For Metro tickets used on a tram or bus, transfers between bus & tram are also allowed for 90 minutes after first validation.
 You cannot mix and match the transfers listed below, each bullet point should be regarded as separate transfer type.
-For example, you cannot transfer from Paris Metro to Bus.
-Paris Metro Ticket transfers are allowed between:
+For example, you cannot transfer from Paris Metro to Bus!

 • One Metro line to another, without exiting the confines of a station, or

-• Metro to RER trains, or
+• Metro to RER trains (inside Paris zone 1), or

 • 2 RATP (city) Bus lines, or